 - No one-click backup software for desktop

-It can do all that without the need for an internet connection, which is a good thing.
-They are available for Desktop, iPhone, and Android.
+Picture Keeper is another photo stick that can save your photos, videos, and contacts.
+It can do all that without an internet connection, which is a good thing.
+It’s available for Desktop, iPhone, and Android.

 Picture Keeper Pros